 As a digital content producer, she worked with Merman to produce the award-winning interactive digital film OUTAGE for IBM.
-Other clients include work for Volkswagen, Comedy Central, GaiamTV.com, Fox, SyFy, BlackBoxTV, among others.
+Other clients include: Volkswagen, Comedy Central, GaiamTV.com, Fox, SyFy, BlackBoxTV, among others.

 Over the past several years, she has felt the embrace of the vibrant filmmaking community in Canada, dedicating time and talent toward international co-production.
-She has served as a production consultant on FOX’s WAYWARD PINES, and SYFY/SPACE Channel series BITTEN, as a Co-Producer for two seasons of THE SHANNARA CHRONICLES for Viacom, and as a Co-Executive Producer for the Netflix Original Series, V- WARS, starring Ian Somerhalder and Adrian Holmes.
+She has served as a production consultant on FOX’s WAYWARD PINES and SYFY/SPACE Channel series BITTEN; as a Co-Producer for two seasons of THE SHANNARA CHRONICLES for Viacom, and as a Co-Executive Producer for the Netflix Original Series, V- WARS.

-This past November, Jessica was an Executive Producer and 2nd Unit Director on the action thriller TRIGGER POINT, starring Barry Pepper, Colm Feore and Eve Harlow for Landmark Studio Group.
+During the past year, Jessica served as an EP and 2nd Unit Director on the action thriller TRIGGER POINT, starring Barry Pepper, Colm Feore and Eve Harlow for Landmark Studio Group.
 And, she successfully produced and edited the first issue of the comic book, REBURN, by an all-female creative team led by Creator Alyson Shelton and Lead Artist, Elise McCall.

-A graduate of Indiana University with degrees in Theatre and Telecommunications, Jessica was recently appointed to represent alumni in the music and entertainment industry on the board of the Indiana University Alumni Association LA.
+Jessica is a graduate of Indiana University with degrees in Theatre and Telecommunications.
 She is a member of the Producers Guild of America serving on the International Committee, the Academy of Canadian Cinema and Television, Alliance of Women Directors, and Women in Film and Television (LA and Toronto).

 AGE OF DYSPHORIA is a short film that examines memory – the joy of it, the curse, and the unpredictability of what we find ourselves remembering the longest.
 It examines healing and the need for human connection.